GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-In order to understand recursion, one must first understand recursion.
+What is simplicity?
+Simplicity is the shortest path to a solution.

-~ Anonymous
+~ Ward Cunningham
 <pre>

 </pre>